-If you are the victim of a crime and do not want to pursue action within the University system or the criminal justice system, you may still want to consider making a confidential report.
+If you are the victim of a crime and do not want to pursue action within the University system or the criminal justice system, you are encouraged to make a confidential report.
+These confidentially reported crimes will also be included in the annual disclosure of crime statistics in an effort to help enhance the future safety of yourself and others.

 With your permission, a Global Security Operations Center officer can file a report on the details of the incident without revealing your identity (except to the Title IX Coordinator in the event of a reported sex offense or sexual harassment).
-The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to enhance the future safety of yourself and others.
-With such information, the WCU can keep an accurate record of the number of incidents involving students, employees and visitors; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
-Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.
+If the victim or witnesses choose to report the crime on a voluntary and confidential basis they can also do so by using an anonymous reporting form located via the following link Anonymous Reporting Form.
+These confidentially reported crimes will also be included in the annual disclosure of crime statistics.
+With such information, WCU can keep an accurate record of the number of incidents involving students, employees and visitors; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.